chenyx09/trajdata/README.md

     obs = sim_scene.step(new_xyh_dict)
 ```

+`examples/sim_example.py` contains a more comprehensive example which initializes a simulation from a scene in the nuScenes mini dataset, steps through it by replaying agents' GT motions, and computes metrics based on scene statistics (e.g., displacement error from the original GT data, velocity/acceleration/jerk histograms).

 ## TODO
-- Merge in upstream scene batch addition.
+- Merge in upstream scene batch pull request.
-- Create a method like finalize() which writes all the batch information to a TFRecord/WebDataset/some other format which is fast to read from for higher epoch training.
+- Create a method like finalize() which writes all the batch information to a TFRecord/WebDataset/some other format which is (very) fast to read from for higher epoch training.
+- Add more examples to the README.
 - Finish README section about how to add a new dataset.

 ## Current Implementation